-Enlightenment is the easiest thing in the world if you put others first – a deceptively tough ask.
+Enlightenment is the easiest thing in the world if you put others first – and yet that’s a deceptively tough ask.

-To give the book its full title, Everyday Enlightenment is about ‘walking the path to happiness in the modern world’.
-In other words, everyday things anyone can do to feel more at peace with themselves and the world.
+To give the book its full title, Everyday Enlightenment is about “walking the path to happiness in the modern world”.
+In other words, these are everyday things anyone can do to feel more at peace with themselves and the world.

-To be fair, this doesn’t have to involve sitting in a cave.
-Instead, the book offers various ways in which to be ‘present’ in everyday life.
-One option is meditation (the book covers this pretty briefly).
+This doesn’t have to involve sitting in a cave and shunning social media.
+Instead, the book offers ways in which to be ‘present’ in everyday life.

 More than anything, however, it comes down to putting others first: this is in many ways the opposite of how the West has structured its notions of success and survival.
 For that reason this is a gentle read hiding a deceptively tough proposition.